Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Overview > Day 1 > Day 2 > Day 3 > Day 4

-We rested by the creek.
-But I also napped while Patrick organized his gear.
-Soon, we started the 10-mile walk to High Bridge.
-At one point, I tied staying awake by listening to podcasts.
-Then during our final break, I asked Patrick to go ahead while I took another nap.
+We rested by the creek for a while, and I also took a nap while Patrick organized his gear.
+Soon, we started the 10-mile walk to High Bridge, where we would catch the shuttle bus.
+At one point, I even tried staying awake by listening to some podcasts.
+Then, I asked Patrick to go ahead while I took another much-needed nap during our final break.

-I had difficulty falling asleep.
-So I walked a bit more before taking a nap by another trailside camp.
-My phone battery was low, and then it died after the alarm went off in my sleep.
-But I woke up in time and then continued.
+I had difficulty falling asleep and walked a bit more before napping at another trailside camp for a while.
+My phone battery was very low, and then it died after the alarm went off in my sleep.
+But glad I woke up just in time and then continued my journey down the trail to meet up with Patrick.

 See more trip photos here.